blazium-engine/blazium.app/data/articles/blazium_services.md

 # Blazium Services

-Blazium Services are a suite of services designed to simplify game development with aspects such as multiplayer, authentication, etc. Whether you’re a solo developer working on a casual multiplayer game or a studio planning an ambitious MMO, Blazium offers scalable, lightweight services to meet your needs.
+Blazium Services are a suite of services designed to simplify game development with aspects such as multiplayer, authentication, and more.
+Whether you’re a solo developer working on a casual multiplayer game or a studio planning an ambitious MMO, Blazium offers scalable, lightweight services to meet your needs.
 They are designed to integrate inside the Blazium engine and work on